xando/herbert/README.md

-# An implementation of herbert language
+# An implementation of the herbert language

 A simple language which was created for the purpose of a puzzle/riddle game whit the same name.